evanj11/Atmos/README.md

 # if no compatible openssl version on hpcc, install openssl using conda, then
 OPENSSL_DIR=$CONDA_PREFIX LD_LIBRARY_PATH=$CONDA_PREFIX/lib:$LD_LIBRARY_PATH cargo build --release
 ```
+Note: There is a known issue with some HPCC clusters and OpenBLAS.
+This will only affect some users.

 ### Running Atmos on HPCC